Tancred423/WindowsBotnetIpBlocker/README.md

-# WindowsBotnetIpBlocker
+# Windows Botnet Ip Blocker

 ### Overview
-WindowsBotnetIpBlocker is a tool that automatically blocks inbound and outbound connections to known botnet IPs.
+Windows Botnet Ip Blocker is a tool that automatically blocks inbound and outbound connections to known botnet IPs.
 It retrieves the latest data from [abuse.ch](https://feodotracker.abuse.ch/) and utilizes the Windows Firewall to block these IPs, helping to protect your system from potential threats.

 ### Requirements
 - Windows operating system